 What is the minimum text size for cold foil? +

-Recommended minimums are 5 pt for sans-serif and 6 pt for serif typefaces, with a minimum line weight of 0.25 pt (0.09 mm).
-Below these limits, foil coverage becomes inconsistent and fine detail may drop out during the peel step.
+As initial artwork and press-trial starting points, not universal product specifications, use around 5 pt for sans-serif and 6 pt for serif typefaces with a line weight of about 0.25 pt (0.09 mm).
+Below these limits foil coverage becomes inconsistent and fine detail may drop out during the peel step.
+Confirm final limits through a press trial using the actual foil grade, adhesive, substrate, lamp system and production speed.

 What substrates work best with cold foil? +